bbauska/W3Cx-5of5/README.md

   alt="Example: HTML, head and body." />
 </p>

-If I want to enumerate my hobbies, a very common practice is to use lists.
+<p>If I want to enumerate my hobbies, a very common practice is to use
+lists.
 In HTML, you&apos;ve got an <b>unnumbered list</b> that are composed of list items.
 For example: &quot;I play guitar&quot;, &quot;I code video games&quot;.
-These are my hobbies. &quot;I like movies&quot;, etc. If I want, instead of an unnumbered list, a numbered list, I can use an order list.
+These are my hobbies. &quot;I like movies&quot;, etc. If I want, instead of an unnumbered list, a numbered list, I can use an order list.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ 58. example: html, head and body (48) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">